 Her method, informed by observation, asserts that education should comprise three phases: education, formation, and didactics (when the child learns how to apply what they have learned).
 Didactic explanations are given in a language that the child understands.
 The child is not exposed to complex terminology or rules until they are ready for them.

 Formation: In this phase, the child is exposed to new things and experiences.
-They are encouraged to be independent and to explore their environment.
+They are encouraged to be independent and explore their environment.
 The child must be ready for this phase, as they need to handle new concepts and ideas.

 Montessori education believes in children actively learning through their senses rather than through abstract thinking or memorization.
 Let us now understand why it is effective.